code-with-sunday/code-with-sunday/README.md

 - 👋 Hi, I’m @code-with-sunday
-- 👀 I’m interested in agile team writing java and flutter
+- 👀 I’m interested in agile team writing java
 - 🌱 I’m a backend developer with java
 - 💞️ I’m looking to collaborate with your team to build quality systems
 - 📫 Reach out to me on